analogdevicesinc/adi_3dtof_floor_detector/README.md

 >        $ cd Workspace/ToF/build/examples/data_collect/
 >        $ ./data_collect --fw ~/Workspace/Fw_Update_x.x.x.bin config/config_default.json
 >   ```
 >-  Reboot the board after the successful operation.

-For details refer to [EVAL-ADTF3175D-NXZ NVM upgrade guide](https://wiki.analog.com/resources/eval/user-guides/eval-adtf3175d-nxz-upgrade-firmware)
+> For more details refer to [EVAL-ADTF3175D-NXZ NVM upgrade guide](https://wiki.analog.com/resources/eval/user-guides/eval-adtf3175d-nxz-upgrade-firmware)

 ---
 # Software Setup and Running the ROS node on the EVAL-ADTF3175D-NXZ
-1. Download and install the latest version of *ADI 3DToF ADTF31xx* from the Release page.
+1. Download and install the latest version of *ADI 3DToF Floor Detector* from the Release page.

-2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFADTF31xx-Rel1.0.0/image) and run the get_image.sh script.
+2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFFloorDetector-Relx.x.x) and run the 'get_image.sh' script.
 This script will download the custom Ubuntu 20.04 image for the EVAL-ADTF3175D-NXZ.

-3. Flash .img file to the SD card, follow steps in this link[EVAL-ADTF3175D-NXZ Users Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adsd3100-nxz/flashing_image_instructions) to flash the .img file to SD card.
+3. Flash the '.img' file to the SD card, follow steps in this link[EVAL-ADTF3175D-NXZ Users Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adsd3100-nxz/flashing_image_instructions) to flash the .img file to SD card.

+    :memo: *Note:*
-    *Note*: This image contains the necessary software and code to start using the ROS node.
+    This image contains the necessary software and code to start using the ROS node.
 The source code for the ```adi_3dtof_floor_detector``` can be found in ```/home/analog/catkin_ws/src/```

 4. Follow the instructions below to run the *adi_3dtof_floor_detector* application on the EVAL-ADTF3175D-NXZ module.

 5. Connect the EVAL-ADTF3175D-NXZ module to the PC using the USB3.0 cable and wait for the network to come up.
 By default, the device ip is set to **10.42.0.1**.
 Refer to          [EVAL-ADTF3175D-NXZ Startup Guide](https://wiki.analog.com/eval-adtf3175d-nxz-startup#software_download) for details.

 6. Login to the EVAL-ADTF3175D-NXZ module using ssh.
 On the Host machine open the “Terminal” and run the following command to ssh to the device.
     ```bash